-Nearly sixteen years ago, a fun-loving and active young woman named Brandi was diagnosed with Stage 4 Synovial Cell Sarcoma, just days into the start of her senior year.
+Nearly eighteen years ago, a fun-loving and active young woman named Brandi was diagnosed with Stage 4 Synovial Cell Sarcoma, just days into the start of her senior year.
 The cancer, a very rare childhood soft tissue tumor, proved intrusive and dangerous.
 Not twenty-four hours after Brandi and her family received the news of the cancer, the September 11th terrorist attacks happened, turning the entire country into a confused and grieving state.

 “I was sitting in class telling my friends and teachers about my cancer diagnosis and my world was crashing down,” reflected Brandi as she looked back on the infamous day, “Little did I know, within moments the planes would crash into the Pentagon and World Trade Center and the nation’s world came crashing down too.”

 Brandi came to the realization then that her problems were ‘nothing compared to what others were facing’.
 Bravely, she decided to fight for her life because she was lucky enough to still have the chance to do so, which others who were recently impacted by the attacks didn’t have the chance to do.

 “I still had a chance to fight when others didn’t and that’s exactly what I did,” Brandi explained, “My drive to beat cancer in honor of those who had no fight left helped me to fast track my treatment.
 What was supposed to take a year took four months.”

 When she first met with her Wish Granters on her eighteenth birthday, Brandi’s parents considered all of the extravagant wishes she might choose.
 However, Brandi wasn’t thinking of herself when she decided what she wanted her wish to be.
 Instead she was thinking of others, which was what she did throughout her entire treatment.

 “I wished to go to New York and give guardian angel pins to children and families who lost loved ones on 9/11,” said eighteen-year-old Brandi.